 Here are some conditions to keep in mind when you want to avail a loan against your life insurance policy:

-If your insurance policy matures before you repay the entire debt, then the insurance company may deduct the outstanding amount from the Maturity Benefit before paying it to you.
+- Loan Maturity and Repayment - If your insurance policy matures before you repay the entire debt, then the life insurance company may deduct the outstanding amount from the Maturity Benefit before paying it to you.

 Any life insurance policy intends to insure the financial security and protection of our loved ones in case of our unfortunate demise.
 To this end, you should avail of a loan against your life insurance policy only when urgently required or for short-term periods.
 You do not want a situation where either the Maturity Benefit or Death Benefit is compromised because of non-repayment.
 So, while you can avail of a loan against your life insurance policy, be prudent when choosing this option.